SchneiderCode/PetaLibrary_Training/training.md

 </div>

 <div style="width:40%; border: solid black 1px; padding:10px; border-radius: 15px; float:left; margin: 15px 2.5%;" >

+2: Who is responsible for ensuring data stored in a PetaLibrary Allocation is backed-up?
+- Owner
+- Research Computing
+- OIT / University of Colorado Boulder
+- No one, data backups are automatically handled by the system.
+* For wrong answers, refer to PL Terms of Service and note that archive+dr is still meant to be one part of a data management plan!

+Common situations - How do I add someone to my allocation?

 Which of the following research tasks are suitable for an HPC cluster, like Alpine or Blanca?
 (Select all that apply)